 Even small amounts of alcohol have a negative effect on your judgement, cognitive ability, memory and reaction speeds.
-We’re probably all aware that alcohol damages the brain, whatever our age, but young people’s brains are even more sensitive than adults, simply because this particular organ continues developing all the way up to the age of 25 or so.
+Alcohol damages your brain, whatever your age, but the fact that the brain is still developing up to around the age of 25 means that young people’s brains are more sensitive.
 Body size plays a part, too.
 A small body contains less fluid with which to dilute the alcohol, which means you will get drunk more quickly.

 Young people’s brains haven’t finished developing, which means they’re hit substantially harder by the harmful effects of alcohol than someone who starts drinking at a later age.